Skip to content

 Queue #11

-(No such service) Executes Message Desk message sending tasks 3 Scale when the volume of message sending is large
+(No such service) Executes Message Desk message sending tasks 3 Scale when having a large volume of message sending

 worker-12